ASNeG/OpcUaStack/docs/source/3_development/data_access.rst

 new data.
 It subscribes to them by using *Subscription* model.
 The client creates a *Subscription* as a buffer where new data values are added when :term:`Attribute`\ s' states are changed.
-To specify which :term:`Attribute`\ s must be subscribed and how often the stack must check them for the new states (value, status or\\and timestamp) the client create *MonitoredItems* in *Subscription*.
+To specify which :term:`Attribute`\ s must be subscribed and how often the stack must check them for the new states (value, status or\\and timestamp), the client creates *MonitoredItems* in *Subscription*.
 The *MonitoredItems* check changes of the :term:`Attribute`\ s with specified rate and if the :term:`Attribute`\ s are changed they store the new value in the buffer of its *Subscription*.
 To get the values from the *Subscription* the client calls Service :term:`Publish`.

 *Subscription* model in OPC UA might seem to be complicated.
-Actually the model is even more complicated than we have described it above because there are a lot of settings, modes and filters that we have skipped.
+Actually the model is even more complicated than we have described it, because there are a lot of settings, modes and filters that we have skipped.
 However it doesn't matter for our purpose, since it is communication level of the stack and a user application doesn't need to know about the subscription settings.
 But if you're interested in learning OPC UA protocol